Friday, October 29, 2021

 Where to upgrade your card

 Buy your Louise+ Card online with this free upgrade already included!
 Make sure to upload your photo in your online profile and complete your online waiver (emailed to you after purchase).
-Once everything is completed you can pick up your card at the the Resort, the Calgary Sales Office, or Experience Lake Louise in Samson Mall.
+Once everything is completed you can pick up your card at the the Resort, the Calgary Sales Office, The Ski Big 3 office in Banff, or Experience Lake Louise in Samson Mall.
 It will also be automatically activated and you will be entered into the activation contest before January 31, 2023!

 A photo, email address, and a credit card are required.
 You can either bring photos with you or have your photos taken on site.